kscalelabs/onshape/README.md

 Multiple methods of overwriting various aspects of simulation artifacts exist as flags as well.
 By specifying a `config.json` file similar to the one in config_example.json with dictionaries, the following flags can be used.
 - `override_joint_names`: Override joint names for joints.
-When specifying this dictionary, it's recommended to put the robot into mujoco viewer, and compare names of joints to those in onshape.
+When specifying this dictionary, it's reccomended to put the robot into MuJoCo viewer, and compare names of joints to those in onshape.
 Naming joints descriptively things like `left hip pitch` will make adapting to simulation far easier.
 - `override_nonfixed`: Set nonfixed joints (`prismatic`, `revolute`, etc.) to be of the `fixed` type.
 - `override_limits`: Override the limits on specific joints.